OffchainLabs/arbitrum-classic/docs/L1_L2_Messages.md

 **3. Client gets Merkle proof of outgoing message**

-After the Outbox entry is published on chain, the user (or anybody) can compute the Merkle proof of inclusion of their outgoing message.
+After the Outbox entry is published on the L1 chain, the user (or anybody) can compute the Merkle proof of inclusion of their outgoing message.
 They do this by calling `NodeInterface.lookupMessageBatchProof`:

 ```sol
 interface NodeInterface {